 - Do you have a bunch of stupid cartoon animals or the [misspelled] names of personality traits [you don’t have] that you associate with being an “alpha” [when in reality you could not be the alpha of a group of rocks] drawn on your face, neck, or other visible body parts?

 - Likewise, do you have metal bits sticking out of your eyes and nose and lips, or a profanity shaved into your hair, or is your hair a rainbow?

-- Is this job an important part of your identity to you, more so than having “Craig” scrawled on your neck?
+- Is this job an important part of your identity to you, more so than having “Joe” scrawled on your neck?